Created: March 2021 Updated: March 2022

 To obtain the best results of synchronous online education, teachers need to be trained in technology and the skills necessary to teach virtually.
 Once they are confident, they will be able to reach and interact with students from across the globe and provide them with the learning opportunities they need.

-For students who need help outside of the classroom, summer school and high-dosage tutoring are great options to prevent regression and for providing students with extra learning opportunities.
+For students who need help outside of the classroom, virtual school and tutoring are great options to prevent regression and for providing students with extra learning opportunities.
 With summer school, students can still be in a live class with a teacher and engage with classmates during lessons.
-With high-dosage, or one-on-one, tutoring, teachers can customize their instruction and tackle the specific learning needs of the student.
+With high-dosage or one-on-one tutoring, teachers can customize their instruction and tackle the specific learning needs of the student.

 Online education can be powerful in closing the educational equity gap when done properly.
 By live-streaming high-quality, certified teachers into classrooms, any student can engage with and receive personalized lessons from the passionate teacher they deserve.